postcss/postcss/docs/api.md

 ### `container.removeAll()`

-Removes all children from the container, and cleans their `parent` properties.
+Removes all children from the container and cleans their `parent` properties.

 ```js
 rule.removeAll();